Friedrich Kasimir Medikus

 Friedrich Kasimir Medikus (or Friedrich Casimir Medicus), 6 January 1738 – 8 July 1808, was a German physician and botanist.

+Biography

 He was born at Grumbach and became director of the University of Mannheim (Theodoro Palatinae Mannheim) and curator of the botanical garden at Mannheim.
 He encouraged the cultivation of locust trees (Robinia) in Europe.

 The genus Medicusia was named after him by Conrad Moench (now considered synonymous with Picris).